Tuition-Free Online Colleges in Virginia 2026

 If you’re not ready to enroll in a full degree program, several Virginia universities offer free online courses through their own platforms or partners like Coursera and edX.
 While these courses typically do not result in free college credit, they can help you build skills, explore a new field, or strengthen your resume before committing to a degree.

-Here are a few Virginia institutions that offer free online learning opportunities:
+Here are a few Virginia institutions that offer free online classes and courses for adults:

 • University of Virginia: Offers free courses through Coursera in topics such as business strategy, digital transformation, and data science.